- What Is Liposuction?

 What Are the Risks of Liposuction?

-Liposuction is one of the safest plastic surgery procedures available, but it does come with certain risks, including excessive bleeding, blood clots, and infection.
-However, because the incision required for liposuction surgery is so small, the chance of these complications occurring is very low.
-Be sure to follow all of our doctors’ post-surgical instructions and attend every follow-up appointment he schedules with you to ensure you are healing normally.
-He can work with you to avoid complications and quickly address them if they arise.
+Liposuction is one of the safest plastic surgery procedures available, but it does come with certain risks, including excessive bleeding, blood clots, skin contour irregularities, and infection.
+However, because of our surgeons’ extensive training—plus the incisions required for liposuction surgery are so small—the chance of these complications occurring is very low.
+Be sure to follow all of our doctors’ post-surgical instructions and attend every follow-up appointment they schedule with you to ensure you are healing normally.
+They can work with you to avoid complications and quickly address them if they arise.

 How Long Do Liposuction Results Last?